rkelson/metadata-asset-tracking-tool/metadata/society/law_enforcement.md

 ## Brief Summary

-Point locations of facilities where sworn officers of a law enforcement agency are regularly stationed.
+Point locations of facilities where sworn law enforcement officers are regularly stationed.

 ## Summary